vidy007/dots-i3/README.md

 > [!WARNING]
 > This is my **personal** desktop configuration, which means i will NOT accept PRs and issues about it's look and feel.
 >
-> Again, I WILL NOT MAKE MORE WORKSPACES BECAUSE YOU LIKE IT, JUST FORK THIS REPO AND MAKE IT YOURSELF.
+> Again, I WILL NOT MAKE MORE WORKSPACES BECAUSE YOU LIKE IT, JUST FORK THIS REPO AND DO IT YOURSELF.

 ---
 **showcase**: soon(tm)